WHAT IS A MECHANICAL HARD DRIVE?

 HDD disks have as main components the metal plates (disks), where the data is stored, and the heads that are responsible for accessing the information.
 The most common hard disk.

-SSD Hard Drives
+SSD Hard Drive Recovery

 SSDs do not move, hence the name solid state.
 The information is stored in blocks and no headers are required to access it.
 It is much more efficient and faster than an HDD hard disk.

-External Hard Drives
+External Hard Disk Drive Recovery

 External hard disks allow us to store outside the computer all the important information of which we want to make a backup copy.
 But one failure can cause us to lose all this data.

-iPhone, iPad or MacBook
+iPhone, iPad, iMac or MacBook

 On the laptop hard disk we store important work or home information.
 If a failure occurs, it can cause us to lose all this valuable personal data.

-NAS, SAN and DAS disks
+Data Recovery NAS, SAN and

 A SAN, NAS or DAS disk is a compact enclosure consisting of several hard disks that are connected via a network cable to the system, hence the common name network hard disk.

-RAID systems
+Data recovery from RAID systems

 RAID disks are a redundant group of independent disks.
 They can be HDD disks or SSD disks and together they form a storage system to distribute or replicate data.

-Pendrives and USB Flash Drives
+Recovery of USB Flash Drives

 Pen drives or USB flash drives consist of one or more memory blocks.
 They work in many cases like SSD devices (same Flash technology).